BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_configuration_change.md

 ---
-name: Request for a configuration change to a Pathfinder SSO Realm or Pathfinder SSO standard client
+name: Pathfinder SSO Generic Request
-about: To make a configuration change to a Pathfinder SSO Realm or Pathfinder SSO standard client
+about: To make a configuration change to a Pathfinder SSO Realm or Pathfinder SSO standard client or to ask for help
 title: ''
 labels: keycloak-realm, pending, sso, standard realm, configuration
-assignees: jlangy, junminahn, brycereid73, arcshiftsolutions, zsamji, nvunnamm
+assignees: jlangy, junminahn, arcshiftsolutions, zsamji, nvunnamm, ConradBoydElliottGustafson

 ---
 ## Step 1